Chapter 17 BWV 39 Brich dem Hungrigen dein Brot

 It may be that Cs 168-129 comprise what remains of the third cycle and that C 39 is the first of a similarly depleted fourth.
 Wolff aligns them differently (pp 281/3) and in a sense it does not matter.
 We now know reasonably accurately when these works were first performed and for which particular church days.
 Further speculation about their groupings does relatively little to help our appreciation of them.

-Nevertheless, it is possible, and given the circumstances even likely, that Bach attached personal significance to this particular day and consequently sought to parade a work of considerable substance.
+Nevertheless, it seems very likely, that Bach attached personal significance to this particular day and consequently sought to parade a work of considerable substance.
 It has now been fully established that this cantata was composed for this occasion in 1726 (Dürr p 394) and not in the early 1730s as was previously believed to be the case.

 The opening chorus is massively constructed, setting a substantial stanza of greater length than we would normally expect for such a movement.
 The theme is one of loving one’s neighbour, allied with the parable of the rich man who, should he share that which he has with the less fortunate, will ensure his own grace in the eyes of the Lord.
 Specifically, it exhorts the privileged to break their bread and share it with the less prosperous and, furthermore, to assist in clothing the naked.
 The first part of the verse (and the chorus) deals with these precise actions, the second part with their consequences----you will grow within your own righteousness and your inner light, like that of the dawn, will shine forth----and so God will accept you into His place.